Communicate More Clearly.

 What's Included

-A simple, self-led online workshop you can complete in your own time
+A practical online workshop you can move through at your own pace

 Inside The Workshop

-Each module combines practical insight, reflective exercises, and real-life application - helping you integrate the framework both personally and professionally.
+Each module combines practical insight, reflective exercises, and real-life application to help you apply the framework to your own communication patterns and relationships first - before using it to better support others.

 Introduction: Welcome to Anger-Informed Coaching™

 Introducing the ARMED Framework for Understanding and Using Anger Positively.
+Understand the foundations of the framework and why emotionally charged conversations can feel so difficult in the moment.
 This workshop invites you to explore your own relationship with anger as well as how to support others.
 Because before we can support others with their anger, we first need to develop awareness and understanding of our own.

 What is Anger-Informed Coaching